[Formerly § 31-275(5)]

 Nelson v.
 Deb’s Inc., 15 Conn.
 Workers’ Comp.
 Rev. Op.
 274, 2228 CRB-3-94-12 (June 20, 1996), aff’d, 45 Conn.
 App.
 909 (1997)(per curiam), dismissed, 244 Conn.
 349 (1998).

 Trial commissioner ruled that escort-masseuse was not an employee of the escort service.
 CRB affirmed.
 Commissioner had authority as fact finder to determine existence of employment relationship; he also had authority under § 31-298 to admit a signed, undated document entitled “Agreement” into evidence.
 Corrections urged by claimant depended on credibility of conflicting testimony, and were not erroneously denied; evidence in record supported decision that claimant controlled results and methods of her work.
-(Tracy, C., dissenting) (terminology of agreements irrelevant; escort service had authority to control appearance, conduct, and clientele of escorts, etc.).
+(Tracy, C., DISSENTING) (terminology of agreements irrelevant; escort service had authority to control appearance, conduct, and clientele of escorts, etc.).
 See also, Nelson, § 31-298.

 Marandino v.
 Marandino’s d/b/a John Marandino, 3130 CRB-6-95-7 (June 4, 1996).

 The trial commissioner found that the decedent was a sole proprietor at the time he suffered a fatal heart attack on May 20, 1992, and thus was not covered under the Workers’ Compensation Act.
 The trial commissioner further found that the claimant had not elected to be covered under the workers’ compensation system pursuant to § 31-275(10).
 See also, Marandino, § 31-301-9.
-See subsequent decision, Marandino v.
-Marandino’s, 3130 CRB-6-95-7 (March 20, 1997), in § 31-275(10) and § 31-294c notes.
+Subsequent decision at, Marandino v.
+Marandino’s, 3130 CRB-6-95-7 (March 20, 1997), § 31-275(10) and § 31-294c notes.

 Tavares v.
 Noel, 15 Conn.
 Workers’ Comp.
 Rev. Op.
 172, 2010 CRB-7-94-3 (March 8, 1996).